575.640.81 - Geospatial Intelligence: the art and science for better understanding our world

 Through lectures and laboratory exercises, this course illustrates the fundamental concepts of GIS and remote sensing technologies in the context of environmental engineering.
 Topics include the physical basis for remote sensing, remote sensing systems, digital image processing, data structures, database design, and spatial data analysis.
 The course is not intended to provide students with extensive training in particular image processing or GIS packages.
 However, handson computer laboratory sessions re-enforce critical concepts.
 Completion of a term project is required.

-The course will also be using the latest ESRI ArcGIS textbook with exercises using ArcGIS 10.6.
-This is the latest version of the software and is provided with the ArcGIS textbook.
-The exercises will provide a good working knowledge of ArcGIS capabilities for a number of commonly used applications of the software.
-ESRI ArcGIS software is by far the most used GIS software my professionals in planning, design, engineering, environmental and government organizations.
+The course will also be using the latest ESRI GIS textbook with exercises using a range of ESRI software.
+The exercises will provide a good introductory knowledge of GIS capabilities for a number of environmental and management applications.
+ESRI software is by far the most used GIS software my professionals in planning, design, engineering, environmental and government organizations.

 The course materials are divided into modules which can be accessed by clicking Modules on the course menu.
 A module will have several sections including the overview, content, readings, discussions, and assignments.
 You are encouraged to preview all sections of the module before starting.
 Most modules run for a period of seven (7) days, Module contents are summarized in the Course Outline.
 You should regularly check the Calendar and Announcements for assignment due dates.